hackforla/ops/README.md

 ### Step 2.
 Familiarize with Our Processes

-1. All Hack for LA teams use Kanban boards to encourage continuous improvements at all the level of the organization.
-Learn more about Kanban with our [Guide to How-To Use Our Github Kanban Board](https://docs.google.com/document/d/11Fe7mNdmPBP5bD_yLJ1C0_I1TmoK47AuHHrdhdDyWCs/edit#heading=h.nl3p4nf4eqb4) (working draft).
+1. All Hack for LA teams use Kanban boards to encourage continuous improvements at all the level of the organization
-2. Kanban is one of the popular frameworks used to implement agile development.
-Learn more about [Agile](https://www.atlassian.com/agile).
+2. We use Kanban Project Boards to manage our project [CoP: DevOps: Project Board](https://github.com/orgs/hackforla/projects/73)
-3. Check out the currently [open Ops roles](https://github.com/hackforla/ops/projects/1).
+3. Check out the currently [open Ops roles](https://github.com/orgs/hackforla/projects/67/views/7).

 ### Step 3.
 Join the CoP Meeting - Come Meet devs from All Teams